lorikrell/gamerchic/docs/photoshop/crest.md

 Remember the amazing Warcraft guild crests from the WoW site, and the incredible crest creator?
 Alas, the creator is no longer available.
 Using the symbols and ideas, here is a custom Photoshop file to select options, colors, and save guild crests!

+Select existing emblems or add your own!

 :::sonceri Helpful Request for the Artist
 All of these resources are free of charge to download and open for anyone to use.
 Creating art and resources takes a great deal of time, effort, artistic work, and more.
 As a helpful gesture, feel free to note you used Sonceri Resources and Templates for a logo.
 You can link to this page.
 Thank you so very much!
 :::

-Select existing emblems or add your own!

-:::sonceri Photoshop, Affinity Designer, and Photopea These templates use layer effects, masks, and clipping masks to generate seals.You can use Photoshop, Affinity Designer, and [Photopea free online](https://www.photopea.com/) editor.
+:::info Photoshop, Affinity Designer, and Photopea These templates use layer effects, masks, and clipping masks to generate seals.You can use Photoshop, Affinity Designer, and [Photopea free online](https://www.photopea.com/) editor.
 Versions for Clip Studio, GIMP, and other graphic programs are not available yet due to some limitations.
 These were created using the latest Photoshop Creative Cloud version.
 :::